 Cage Free vs Free Range vs Pasture-Raised: which is best?

 When considering animal welfare, as well as the quality of the product, we consider 24/7 outdoor life in a pasture to be the gold standard.
-At White Oak Pastures, our pasture-raised chickens are Certified Non-GMO, Rated a 4 in the Global Animal Partnership, Certified Humane, and Ecological Outcome Verified in the Land2Market Program.
+At White Oak Pastures, our pasture-raised chickens are Certified Non-GMO, Certified Humane, and Ecological Outcome Verified in the Land2Market Program.

 Next time you shop for poultry or eggs, you are now armed with the real story behind the advertising descriptions.
 At our farm, we believe that when you are proud of your animal welfare practices, you don’t need to hide behind misleading labels.